AustinJZeller/MiwokLanguageTranslator/README.md

 # Miwok Language Translator

 This app displays lists of vocabulary words for the user to learn the Miwok language.
-Upon tap, an audio clip will be played soundng the correct pronunciation.
+When they tap the audio button, an audio clip will be played for the correct pronunciation of the word.

 Includes examples of: